DavidUnzue/davidunzue.github.io/index.md

 layout: home
 ---

-I'm a software engineer with more than 10 years of experience buidling web and mobile products.
+I'm a software engineer with more than 10 years of experience building web and mobile products.

 Currently, I'm shaping the future of public transportation at [Ioki](https://ioki.com), a company of Deutsche Bahn, in Frankfurt.